Russian bid for joint inquiry into England spy poisoning fails

 Skripal, 66, a former Russian military intelligence officer who betrayed scores of Russian agents to Britain and was exchanged in a Russia-West spy swap, remains in a critical but stable condition.
 His daughter, Yulia, 33, has shown signs of improvement.

-Additional reporting by Toby Sterling in Amsterdam and William Schomberg in London; Editing by Richard Balmforth
+Reporting by Anthony Deutsch in The Hague; Additional reporting by Toby Sterling in Amsterdam and William Schomberg in London; editing by Richard Balmforth and Grant McCool